learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 # Your comments here

 # As we have more data values to compare, we get a better idea of normality
-# Due to randomness in smaller sample size, it is very likely that value of d would be high
+# Due to randomness in smaller sample sizes, it is very likely that the value of d would be high
-# As our sample size goes from 50 to a 1000, we are in much better position to comment on normality
+# As our sample size goes from 50 to a 1000, we are in a much better position to comment on normality
 ```

 ### KS test in SciPy